aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-2__aws-resources.md

 * An "optimal" compute environment using on-demand instances
 * An "optimal" compute environment using spot instances

+!!! info
+    **Optimal** compute environments launch a mixture of M4 (general purpose), C4 (compute optimized), and R4 (memory optimized) instances based on the resources requested by jobs in associated queues.

 ### Create an "optimal" on-demand compute environment